This crispy smashed broccoli recipe is the side dish that disappears first - golden parmesan edges, a bold spice blend, and done in 40 minutes.

 - Don't crowd the pan.
 If you're making a large batch, use two baking sheets.
 Crowded pans trap steam, and the broccoli won't crisp properly.

 - Serve straight away.
 Smashed broccoli loses its crunch as it sits, so get it to the table while it's hot.
+Not that it usually lasts long enough to go cold anyway.

 ❓Crispy Smashed Broccoli Recipe with Parmesan FAQs